-Per Mitigation Measure 2a, if construction is delayed for more than 30 days an additional survey for woodrat houses is required.
+Per Mitigation Measure 2a, if construction is delayed for more than 30 days (to September 8, 2019), an additional survey for woodrat houses is required.

 Measure 2b Nesting Bird Survey Results.
-Several bird species were observed/heard, including fledglings out of the nest foraging with adult birds, but no active nests were found in the construction zone.
+Several bird species were observed/heard on July 16, 2019, but no active nests were found in the construction zone.
 Access and visibility within 500 feet of the lots is limited, but time was spent observing the perimeters and no active nests were located.
-Birds observed included bushtit, American crow, Bewick's wren, scrub jay, Anna's hummingbird, brown towhee, black phoebe, dark-eyed junco, spotted towhee, and goldfinch.
+Birds observed included American crow, Bewick's wren, scrub jay, Anna's hummingbird, spotted towhee, house finch, red-shouldered hawk (circling), black phoebe, dark-eyed junco, bushtit.
+Most birds were foraging.

-If project work is delayed for two weeks or longer at any time between now and August 31, an additional nesting bird survey is required to comply with the mitigation measure.
+If project work is delayed for two weeks (August 23) or longer between now and August 31, an additional nesting bird survey is required to comply with the mitigation measure.
+Surveys are not required after August 31.

 Measure 2c Roosting Bat Survey Results.
-All trees on lots 9, 10, and 11 were checked for evidence of roosting bats, including cavities, urine staining, insect debris, and guano.
-No evidence of roosting bats was found on lots 9, 10, or 11.
+All trees on lots 9 and 10 were checked for evidence of roosting bats, including cavities, urine staining, insect debris, and guano.
+No evidence of roosting bats was found on lots 9 or 10.